Sen. Al Franken will resign from the Senate Jan. 2, Fox News has confirmed.

-Sen. Al Franken announced Thursday that he will resign from the Senate "in the coming weeks" following multiple sexual misconduct allegations against him.
+Franken had announced Dec.
+7 that he would resign from the Senate "in the coming weeks" following multiple sexual misconduct allegations against him.

-Celebrities and politicians took to Twitter to weigh in on the news.
+Celebrities and politicians took to Twitter earlier this month to weigh in on Franken's announcement.
 Read their reactions below.

 Arkansas Gov. Mike Huckabee called Franken's speech "stunning."